cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 configuration because it allows you to temporarily remove tasks from the suite by commenting them out of the graph.

-To omit a task from the suite at runtime but still leave it fully defined and available for use (by insertion) use one or both of :cylc:conf:`[scheduling][special tasks]include at start-up` or :cylc:conf:`[scheduling][special tasks]exclude at start-up`.
-Then the graph still defines the validity of the tasks and their dependencies, but they are not actually loaded into the suite at start-up.
-Other tasks that depend on the omitted ones, if any, will have to wait on their insertion at a later time or otherwise be triggered manually.

-Finally, with Jinja2 (:ref:`User Guide Jinja2`) you can radically alter suite structure by including or excluding tasks from th :cylc:conf:`[scheduling]` and :cylc:conf:`[runtime]` sections according to the value of a single logical flag defined at the top of the suite.
+With Jinja2 (:ref:`User Guide Jinja2`) you can radically alter
+suite structure by including or excluding tasks from the :cylc:conf:`[scheduling]` and :cylc:conf:`[runtime]` sections according to the value of a single logical flag defined at the top of the suite.